sbl-sdsc/mmtf-pyspark/docs/WindowsInstallation.md

 As an example in following steps, `_YOUR_DIRECTORY_` could be `C:\spark`, `_YOUR_SPARK_VERSION_` could be `spark-2.3.0-bin-hadoop2.7`.

-If *anaconda* is installed, skip step 1 and run all of the commands on anaconda prompt.
+If **Anaconda** is installed, skip step 1 and run all of the commands on **Anaconda prompt**.
 Else, open your command prompt and follow the instructions from step 1.

 1. Download GOW: